Diversity and Inclusion in Clinical Trials

 Historical atrocities and incidents have engendered mistrust in clinical research and medical institutions.

 Investigators conducting the U.S. Public Health Service Syphilis Study at Tuskegee between 1932 and 1972 did not explain the study’s risks and obtain formal agreements (called informed consent) from the African American men who were its participants.
-The researchers wanted to study the effects of untreated syphilis and withheld penicillin treatment when it became available in 1945, that would have helped the 399 study participants with the disease.
+The researchers wanted to study the effects of untreated syphilis and withheld penicillin treatment when it became available in 1945, which would have helped the 399 study participants with the disease.
 Only when news leaked of the study in 1972 did their unethical and discriminatory behavior come to light.
 Their actions caused preventable illness and death in study participants and their families.

 In 2003, members of the Havasupai Tribe in Northern Arizona learned that DNA samples given in the early 1990’s for a diabetes research study were later being used for additional research on ethnic migration, schizophrenia, and other unrelated genetic studies.
 The informed consent form from the original study did not ask participants for their permission to use these samples for these other analyses.
 The researchers failed to obtain their consent for use of their data and specimens for other research purposes.